KBNLresearch/europeananp-ner/README.md

 Building from source:

-    Install maven, java (version "1.7" and up), in the toplevel directory run:
+Install maven, java (version "1.7" and up).
+In the toplevel directory run:

     mvn package

 This command will generate a jar, and a war version of the NER located in the target/ directory.
 To deploy the war file, just copy the war file in your tomcat webapp directory.
 To test the webapp from command line (this will try to bind to port 8080):

     mvn jetty:run